 to False

-, this plot is showing the prices of the testing set spread on our whole dataset along with corresponding predicted prices (which explains the testing set starts before 1998).
+, this plot shows the prices of the testing set spread on our whole dataset along with corresponding predicted prices (which explains the testing set starts before 1998).

 If we set SPLIT_BY_DATE